b-venter/mxone-config/README.md

 ### TODO
 1. Uniqueness tests on hostname, IP addresses and LIM values.
 2. Option to add a backend server for storing/retrieving data per site.
-3. Add icon to "scroll to bottom" to indicate page extends beyond current screen.
+3. Add icon to "scroll to bottom" to indicate page extends below current screen.
+4. Limit number of datacenters to max 40
+5. Remove network from config file if not referenced by any server
-4. Add footer with version and source link.
+6. Add footer with version and source link.